 Going to university can be exciting.
 You are living in a new environment, learning new things, meeting new people, and making new friends.

 As exciting as all these new possibilities are, it can be a bit overwhelming.
-The online Bridge program is designed to give new students, like you, a solid foundation and a head start to successfully transition into your first year at Trent.
+The online Bridge program is designed to give new first-year and college transfer students, like you, a solid foundation and a head start to successfully transition into your first year at Trent.
 The Bridge Program allows you to:

-see what university-level teaching and learning is like – and learn the foundational skills you need – by taking a first-year course.
+- see what university-level teaching and learning is like – and learn the foundational skills you need.

 The Bridge is offered as a 14-day online program, making it possible to participate no matter where you live.